harleydutton/tabula-rasa/sections/conflict/actions/subtypes/Defensive Actions.md

 ---

 I think this section is the more generic version of a dodge action.
 Defensive actions should require [[Reaction]] and possibly also a [[Supporting Action]]

+---

+- round based conflict using action economy. series of opposed checks. synchronous as opposed to async.

+I think this means you